 Leather that has deep cracks, significant brittleness, or has started breaking may be beyond repair.
 Softening techniques are unlikely to restore leather that feels brittle to the touch and flakes quickly.
 Additionally, if the stiffness has led to permanent deformations, further efforts may cause additional damage.
 For leather that is too far gone, consult a professional for potential restoration options or consider a replacement.

 Leather is made from various animal hides, and each type has different characteristics that affect its softness and durability.
-Cowhide, for instance, is tough and common in furniture and motorcycle jackets, while lambskin is softer, more delicate, and often used in high-end fashion.
+Cowhide, for instance, is tough and common in furniture and motorcycle jackets.
+At the same time, lambskin is softer and more delicate and is often used in high-end fashion.

 For more rigid leathers like cowhide or buffalo leather, you can safely use more intense softening techniques, including heat application or multiple layers of oil.
 Always test any method on a small, hidden area first, especially with more delicate leather, to ensure it doesn't cause discolouration or damage.